 Cassava flour is a starchy food rich in carbohydrates, making it a good source of energy.
 It is also easily digestible and relatively high in calcium, phosphorus and iron.

 Cassava starch is being increasingly used in Jamaica, by the country's main brewery, to replace high maltose corn syrup in the production of 'Red Stripe Beer', the island's premier larger, as well to produce various stout and malt beverages.
 This has led to a resurgence in local cassava cultivation.

-Grows naturally in sub-humid to humid subtropical and tropical climates, generally frost-free areas with annual lows of 15 to 25 °C, annual highs of 26 to 35 °C, annual rainfall of 800 to 5000 mm and a dry season of 6 months or less.
+Grows naturally and produces edible tubers in sub-humid to humid subtropical and tropical climates, generally frost-free areas with annual lows of 14 to 25 °C, annual highs of 26 to 35 °C, annual rainfall of 800 to 5000 mm and a dry season of 6 months or less.

 Although cassava also grows well in climates with no dry season, the perpetually wet conditions causes the plant to produce excessive above ground growth at the expense of root tubers.
 In contrast, cassava cultivated with irrigation in dry climates (with a long or pronounced dry season) produces good yields of root tubers.